Sunrise & Sunset

 Witnessing a sunset and sunrise over Uluru (Ayers Rock) and Kata Tjuta (The Olgas) is an awe-inspiring experience and a 'must do' on every visitor's list.
 Watch the remarkable changing colours of Uluru as the sun rises or sets over the desert landscape.

-The colour changes result from the effects of the earth's atmosphere on the sun's incoming rays.
+The apparent colour changes result from the effects of the earth's atmosphere on the sun's incoming rays.
 The ash, dust particles and water vapour present in the earth's atmosphere act as a filter which can remove the bluer light from the incoming rays of the sun, allowing the redder light through at different times of day.
 Reflections from the rock and clouds in the sky enhance the vivid colours.

 There are a couple of designated platform viewing areas landscaped into the sand dunes, offering optimum panoramic views of Uluru and Kata Tjuta in the background.